chopndolphy/SelfCheckout/README.md

 - Makefile reworked for scalability, project restructure, and addition of new test files. 'make main' to create the self_checkout executable. 'make test "{test-file root}"' to create a test-file executable from any test-file.cpp.
 ## Bugs
 - Money not displaying two decimal places when hundredth's place ends in a 0
+- Can enter in a cash amount that would require to put the change repository into the negative
 ## To-Do
 - Fix bugs
 - Create tests as needed for class files and functions
+-
+- GUI!!!
 # Getting Started
 SelfCheckout is a console application that emulates the functionality of a grocery store self-checkout machine.
 The project, as a whole, serves as a canvas for progressively and iteratively applying new software development concepts.
 Some examples of concepts applied to this project are:
 - Version control with git